abhidsm/abhidsm.github.com/_posts/2013-01-26-hacknight-at-multunus.markdown

 3. Scrollee - an app which scrolls the content across the screens (Multiple monitors) \[Midhun, Ernest\]

-So I form a pair with Sandeep to work on the BroadcastIt app.
-We cameup with the tasks and spikes.
+So I form a pair with Sandeep to work on the [BroadcastIt](https://github.com/multunus/BroadcastIt) app.
+We came up with the tasks and spikes.
 We have selected node.js to implement the server part.
 We worked on the spikes and we were confident that it can be done.
-By 1:30 AM we are done with the basic app.
+By 1:30 AM we have done with the basic app.
 That is the server part and client using the normal page.
 So we were able to show the demo of broadcasting URL to others.
 The next task was to integrate the client with the extension.